tinymce/tinymce-docs/enterprise/server/troubleshoot.md

 ### Installing curl on Mac

-curl is installed by default on all MacOS X installations.
+curl is installed by default on all macOS installations.
 Open the "terminal" application to use it.

 ### Installing curl on Linux